-- a VET Funding Contract termination - a termination of any equivalent funding arrangement in another state or territory, or removal of commonwealth approval to offer VET Student Loans).
+- · a VET funding contract termination - a termination of any equivalent funding arrangement in another state or territory, or removal of commonwealth approval to offer VET student loans.

 The termination must be for a performance reason.
-For example, if a contract ends voluntarily, or a termination is applied to a group of RTOs for a government policy reason, these are not performance reasons.
+Ending a contract voluntarily or if the government terminates contracts for a group of RTOs for policy reasons are not performance reasons.